-La Onda - A seafood campechana with scallops, bay scallops, and coho salmon in aji basil aguachile served on tostadas.
+La Onda brings things like seafood campechana with scallops, bay scallops, and coho salmon in aji basil aguachile served on tostadas.

 Lonesome Dove - Dine Texas style on wild game and succulent steaks at Lonesome Dove Western Bistro in the Fort Worth Stockyards.

 The decadent chicken fried steak at Michael's Cuisine along West 7th Street.

 The legendary crab cake salad settles into its mustard sauce at Pacific Table.

 Paris 7th - The blackboard changes weekly at this upscale French restaurant.